patrickbucher/factorizer/article/article.md

 # Client/Server Implementation

-Elixir processes are lightweight, therefore it's not an issue to spawn many of them, i.e. one unit of work such as a number to be factorized.
+Elixir processes are lightweight, therefore it's not an issue to spawn many of them, i.e. one per unit of work (such as a number to be factorized).
 However, with `n` CPUs given, no more than `n` processes will run at the same time.
 Instead of spawning one process for each number to be factorized, one long-running process per CPU can be spawned.
 The work is then distributed to those _server processes_, which accept and process messages in a loop.

 First, let's have a look at the server process implemented in its own module `FactorizerServer` (`lib/factorizer_server.ex`):